devoneonline/marketdataapi_dotnet/README.md

 Install-Package Simple.OData.Client

-Visit https://github.com/object/Simple.OData.Client if you need help with the library.
+Visit https://github.com/object/Simple.OData.Client if you need help with the Simple.OData.Client library.
 You are at liberty to use any other client library.

-Have you got any comment or feedback, you can send right here on github.
+Have you got any comment or feedback, you can send them right here on github.

 Happy Coding!